lalgonzales/ai-assistance-guides/ai_assistant_guides/PLAN_STRUCTURE_GUIDE.md

 > **For critical or long-lived plans:**
 > Always use or adapt the [PLAN_HANDOVER_TEMPLATE.md](./PLAN_HANDOVER_TEMPLATE.md) to ensure the plan is self-sufficient, recoverable, and ready for handover or asynchronous continuation.

+> ⚠️ All plans MUST be created from the official [PLAN_HANDOVER_TEMPLATE.md](./PLAN_HANDOVER_TEMPLATE.md).
+It is FORBIDDEN to create plans without this structure.
+Any plan not following this template is INVALID and must be regularized immediately.

 ---

 ## Minimum Plan Structure